robohydra/robohydra/tutorial/next/advanced/index.md

 };
 {% endhighlight %}

-Once saved, create a matching configuration file and start RoboHydra with it:
+Once saved, run RoboHydra like so:

-{% highlight json %}
-{"plugins": ["search"]}
-{% endhighlight %}
+    robohydra -n -P search

 You can see the available scenarios, which one is active (if any) and start and stop them in the [scenario admin